-These separate financial statements have been prepared in accordance with the International Accounting Standard ("IAS") 34, Interim Financial Reporting and applicable requirements of the Commercial Companies Law and the Capital Market Authority in Dubai / Egypt.
+These separate financial statements have been prepared in accordance with the International Accounting Standard ("IAS") 34, Interim Financial Reporting.

 These separate financial statements reflect the operating results and the financial position of the Company only and do not include the operating results and financial positions of its subsidiary.